dkaminsky/website-searcher/README.md

 ## Running
 This project is written using Java 8 and provides a Java 8 compatible jar file.

-The main method of this implementation reads its input from the provided `urls.txt` file and produces a `results.txt` file in the same directory.

 To run (where *project_dir* is the root of the project as checked out from git):
 ```
 cd project_dir/dist